Freedom of panorama: Taiwan

 Article 58 of the Copyright Act of Taiwan provides for a freedom of panorama exception, wherein architectural and artistic works "displayed on a long-term basis" in outdoor places open to the public may be exploited for any purposes.
 This does not apply if the reproduction of artistic works is purely for the purpose of selling copies.

 The restricted freedom of panorama for artistic works was affirmed in 2022 correspondences from the Intellectual Property Office of the Ministry of Economic Affairs, in clarifying the non-commercial restriction of the Taiwanese freedom of panorama for non-architectural works.
 Nevertheless, commercial media like post cards that only show the artistic works incidentally, like in the background, are permissible.

+Tanzania

+Section 12(6) of the 1999 copyright act of Tanzania only grants the reproduction of architecture and artworks permanently situated in public places "in audio-visual or video recordings", while section 26(d) of the same law only allows "incidental utilization" of objects containing expressions of folklore in photographs, films, and broadcasts, if those objects are permanently placed in public places.

 Thailand

 Freedom of panorama is dealt with in Sections 37–39 of the copyright law of Thailand.
 Sections 37 and 38 allow representations through "drawing, painting, construction, engraving, molding, carving, lithographing, photographing, cinematographing, and video broadcasting" of artistic works in public places and architecture, while Section 39 allows pictorial and videographic representations of "a work of which an artistic work is a component."